ofthewildfire/interactive-rating-component/README.md

 ![](./Screenshot%202024-02-16%20at%2021-57-33%20Vite%20TS.png)
 ![](./Screenshot%202024-02-16%20at%2021-57-44%20Vite%20TS.png)

 This is a simple rating component challenge from @FrontendMentor.
+I have used:

+- HTML
+- CSS and
+- JavaScript with Typescript

-I have used HTML CSS and JavaScript with Typescript, I am currently learning TS so using it is important, it was a massive challenge, I encountered a lot of errors but pushed through and its worked // save one error.
+I am currently learning TS so using it is important, it was a massive challenge, I encountered a lot of errors but pushed through and its worked // save one error.

 ## Continued Development